RiceComp215-Staff/RiceChecks/README.md

   Students will never need to see or understand the code for the autograder, so we can use anything we prefer.

-- **Can I hack together machine-readable output from RiceChecks / Can I hack RiceChecks to send grades automatically to my server?** Have a look at [Aggregators.kt](https://github.com/RiceComp215-Staff/RiceChecks/blob/master/autograder/src/main/kotlin/edu/rice/autograder/Aggregators.kt) which collects together a `List<EvaluatorResult>` and prints it.
-You'd instead want to convert that list to your favorite format and then operate on it.
+- **Can I have machine-readable output from RiceChecks / Can RiceChecks send grades automatically to my server?** Have a look at [Aggregators.kt](https://github.com/RiceComp215-Staff/RiceChecks/blob/master/autograder/src/main/kotlin/edu/rice/autograder/Aggregators.kt) which collects together a `List<EvaluatorResult>` and prints it.
+You'd instead want to convert that list to your favorite machine-readable format and then operate on it.
   We decided not to do this because we wanted to have human graders in the loop for things that we cannot automatically check (e.g., whether a design is "good") and to make sure that students weren't doing something undesirable,